 How to configure DNS nameservers on Ubuntu 18.04

-.
+Netplan is configured by editing YAML files located in /etc/netplan/.
 The precise name of this file will depend on your system configuration.
-I’m using an Ubuntu droplet on Digital Ocean, and the file is called 50-cloud-init.yaml
+I’m using an Ubuntu droplet on Digital Ocean, and the file is called 50-cloud-init.yaml.

 Configure DNS nameservers